-Most cases of CTS can be effectively treated with manual therapy and self managed care.
+CTS can usually be treated with manual therapy and self managed care

 Various factors can contribute to the development of Carpal Tunnel Syndrome including the anatomy of your wrist, underlying health problems, and patterns of repetitive hand use.